Alcaro/misctoys/zeus.md

 Notably absent buildings: Timber Mill, Horse Ranch
 Advice:
 &nbsp; The easiest way to acquire more armor in the second episode is plundering Cyme.
 Just send a single Trireme; it'll succeed, you'll lose nothing.
 Or send six parties of one Trireme each.
 Then set them to Attack All Enemies mode if you don't want to bribe the resulting invasion force.
-&nbsp; Build six Trireme Wharfs before founding your first colony.
-The colony will be attacked by Troy and their allies shortly after you return, and will be conquered if you fail to defend it; it may be difficult to build sufficient Hoplites that quickly, but the warships are enough.
+&nbsp; Build six Trireme Wharfs, or build an elite district and stockpile some armor, before founding your first colony.
+The colony will be attacked by Troy and their allies shortly after you return, and will be conquered if you fail to defend it.
 Do not join your allies' attacks on Troy, unless you want to lose your boats.
 &nbsp; Conquer Sparta.
 Their tribute is 12 armor; you can import bronze, but free is cheaper, and tribute plus trade is faster than trade alone.

 Colony: Tenedos
 Heroes: Achilles
-Quests: Hephaestus?
-(Achilles)
+Quests: Hephaestus (Achilles)
 Disasters:
 &nbsp; Hector - at the right end of the town, near the middle.
 Not trappable, no islands.
 Summon Achilles immediately, you have enough time to build a worthy city.
 Advice: